Terms & Conditions of Supply

 7.1 We may revise these Terms from time to time in the following circumstances:

 (a) changes in how we accept payment from you; or

 (b) changes in relevant laws and regulatory requirements.

 7.2 Every time you order Products or Services from us, the Terms in force at that time will apply to the Contract between you and us.

 8. YOUR CONSUMER RIGHT OF RETURN AND REFUND

 This clause 8 only applies if you are a consumer.

 8.1 If you are a consumer, you have a legal right to cancel a Contract under the Consumer Protection (Distance Selling) Regulations 2000) (“DSRs”) during the period set out below in clause 8.3.
-This means that during the relevant period if you change your mind, you can notify us of your decision to cancel the Contract and receive a refund.
+This means that during the relevant period if you change your mind, you can notify us of your decision to cancel the Contract and receive a refund for any element of product or service not already supplied.
 Advice about your legal right to cancel the Contract under these regulations is available from your local Citizens’ Advice Bureau or Trading Standards office.